Paying for a Grandchild’s College

 Giving the Gift of Higher Education

 It’s hard to imagine that in the last 30 years, the average college tuition for a public four-year institution has risen by 213%, according to CNBC.
 The burden of paying for college for an 18-year-old fresh out of high school has never been worse.
 So, giving the gift of higher education is even more powerful than ever before.
-While college isn’t for everyone, for some it’s invaluable and the cost is just an arbitrary number out-valued by the education received in the end.
+While college isn’t for everyone, for some it’s invaluable!

-If planning like this sounds like something you would like to try, give us a call at 913-393-1000 or fill out the form below and a Barber Financial Group advisor will be in contact with you to discuss how we can help.
+If planning like this sounds like something you would like to try, give us a call at 913-393-1000 or schedule a complimentary consultation below.